albertogeniola/MerossIot/README.md

 This will help us to keep track of new devices and current support status of the library.

-This library is still work in progress, therefore use it with caution.
+This library is still work in progres s, therefore use it with caution.

 ## Installation
 Due to the popularity of the library, I've decided to list it publicly on the Pipy index.
 So, the installation is as simple as typing the following command:

 ```
-pip install meross_iot==0.3.2.7 --upgrade
+pip install meross_iot==0.3.2.8 --upgrade
 ```

 ## Usage